-...In the single mission you can specify a wolfpack and work this to your advantage.
-And you'll get a surprise when at a certain point late in the war a plane drops its bombs after your crash diving sub and your sound man reports the high speed screws of a homing torpedo!
+...In the single mission mode you can specify a wolfpack and work this to your advantage.
 If you are fortunate enough to be awarded a Type XXI U-boat, you get a taste of what almost could have been.
-The capabilities of the German's advanced submarine, built late in the war and too late to become operational in large numbers, would have staggered any hunter/killer group.
+The capabilities of the Germans' advanced submarine, built late in the war and too late to become operational in large numbers, would have staggered any hunter/killer group.
 Most aspects of the game are historically faithful and realistic, with the exception of the chart/map view.
 As in Silent Hunter, you can get way too much information from the map, and using it to plot attacks is a cheat that takes a lot of the work and risk out of the sim.
 Use it sparingly, and be glad it's just a sim.

 When all is said and done, CAOTD stands tall as an example of a submarine sim done right.
 Definitely the best U-Boat sim ever made, and one that no naval commander should be without.
 Three thumbs up!

 Note: we do not yet have the manual for this game, but you could use the manual from our Aces of the Deep page, since most commands remain the same.Reviewed by: Underdogs